 The scientists accepted the invitation of Mestre Florêncio Siqueira de Carvalho, responsible at the time for Núcleo Caupuri, in Manaus, state of Amazonas, and conducted the data collection phase during the summer of 1993.
 Mestre Florêncio was one of the volunteers and later declared, “the results gave me more conviction of what the União do Vegetal is”.

 HARMLESS TO THOSE WHO DRINK IT

-In the psychological aspect, The Hoasca Project reports that “there was no evidence of cognitive deterioration or deterioration of the personality for the people who drink Hoasca,” and also “it is not unthinkable that long term use of Hoasca can have positive and therapeutic effects on the psychiatric and functional status of individuals”.
-With respect to the pattern of use and the relationship of the Tea drinkers with the Tea, the report concludes “there does not exist any pattern of dependency, abuse, overdose or abstinence.”
+In the psychological aspect, The Hoasca Project reports that “there was no evidence of cognitive deterioration or deterioration of the personality for the people who drink Hoasca,” and also that “it is not unthinkable that long term use of Hoasca can have positive and therapeutic effects on the psychiatric and functional status of individuals”.
+With respect to the pattern of use and the relationship of the Tea drinkers with the Tea, the report concludes “there is no pattern of dependency, abuse, overdose or abstinence.”
 Also, there were no observations of mental disturbances subsequent to drinking the Tea.